cs4804-24c/a2-DataVis-5Ways/README.md

 - **Tooltip**: I added a tooltip for the D3.js, Python/Matplotlib, Python/Plotly, Tableau and Flourish charts that shows the data of a point.
 I had to manually add code in to create a tooltips for the D3.js and Python/Matplotlib.
 I used the Mplcursors library to do so for the Python/Matplotlib chart.

 ### Design Achievements
 - **WCAG Complex Images Accessibility Guidelines**: I studied and utilized the WCAG guidelines on complex images to make my charts more accessible.
-I added alternative text to my Tableau, Flourish and D3.js charts to make them more accessible to those using screen readers.
+I added alternative text to my Tableau, Flourish and D3.js charts to make them more accessible to those using screen readers (<figurecaptions> etc).
 The captions and alternative text explain the purpose of the charts.